Current Construction Status

 S.R.
 201 to 12300 South & 7200 South Widening

 New Construction Activities

-- Dominion Energy (Questar) has begun work** on 7200 S. between 700 W. and just west of Bingham Junction Blvd.
-This work is anticipated to take 1 month and includes shoulder closures and possible sidewalk closures along the north side of the road between I-15 and Bingham Junction. **This work is not associated with the I-15 Southbound project but is occurring in the project area.
+- OTHER AREA CONSTRUCTION*: CenturyLink has begun work on 7200 S. This work is anticipated to take 2 weeks and includes shoulder closures and possible sidewalk closures along the north side of the road between I-15 and Bingham Junction.
+This work is not part of the I-15 Southbound project but is occurring in the project area.

 Please note that due to weather, Project conflicts, utility issues, or equipment/supply issues, schedules are subject to change.

 The following are ongoing activities along the Project corridor.

 Crews will continue work along the northern and southern segments of the I-15 Southbound project – from 3300 S. to 12300 S.

 - Roadway excavation and drainage work along the outside shoulder

 - Demolition of existing barrier and concrete pavement

 - At 7200 S, motorists can expect night-time flagging operations and lane closures to accommodate bridge work for the next few months.
 Please plan for these delays.